n3o-d4rk3r/substudentms/README.md

 Laravel is a web application framework with expressive, elegant syntax, making development an enjoyable and creative experience.
 🌟 Sponsors

 We extend our thanks to the following sponsors for funding Laravel development.
 Interested in becoming a sponsor?
-Visit the Laravel Patreon page.
+Contact: ictd.kabir@gmail.com.

 🤝 Partners
 🙌 Contributors